HVR88/HVR88_project_extras/readme.md

-The fork is private at the moment.
+The fork's repo is private at the moment.
 Request access or wait until it's made public again.
+Windows binaries of the cores are available as Release 1.0 in the base HVR88/vice-libretro repo for now.

 # VICE Libretro - Border Cropping (BC) Edition - Pixelpiper 2020